isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 `owner<T*>` has no default semantics beyond `T*`.
 It can be used without changing any code using it and without affecting ABIs.
-It is simply a indicator to programmers and analysis tools.
+It is simply an indicator to programmers and analysis tools.
 For example, if an `owner<T*>` is a member of a class, that class better have a destructor that `delete`s it.

 ##### Example, bad